List of Parenthood characters: Hank Rizzoli

 Hank Rizzoli (Ray Romano) is a photographer who is hired by the Braverman family for a family picture in season four.
 Sarah ultimately becomes Hank's assistant.
 While at first he disliked Sarah, the two begin a relationship that has problems as Sarah still has feelings for Mark Cyr.
 In season five, Hank begins a mentor-mentee relationship with Max and teaches him about photography.
-After spending time with Max, and reading a book Adam lent him (after one of Max's outbursts), Hank begins to realize that he shares many social qualities with Max and that he may have Asperger syndrome himself.
+After spending time with Max, and reading a book about Asperger syndrome that Adam lent him (after one of Max's outbursts), Hank begins to realize that he shares many social qualities with Max and that he may have Asperger syndrome himself.
 Hank has a daughter, Ruby, from his previous marriage.
 When Amber is upset because Ryan York, her ex-fiancé, is involved in an accident, Hank offers to drive Amber the long distance to see Ryan.
 In season six, after Sarah and Hank move in together, Hank begins to bond with Amber and Drew.
 He helps Amber assemble her crib and asks Drew to be his best man.
 Hank and Sarah marry in the series finale.